bataeves/spark-sklearn/README.md

  - (experimental) distribute Scipy's sparse matrices as a dataset of sparse vectors.

 It focuses on problems that have a small amount of data and that can be run in parallel.
-- for small datasets, it distributes the search for estimator parameters (`GridSearchCV` in scikit-learn), using Spark,
+- for small datasets, it distributes the search for estimator parameters (`GridSearchCV` and `RandomizedSearchCV` in scikit-learn), using Spark,
 - for datasets that do not fit in memory, we recommend using the [distributed implementation in Spark MLlib](https://spark.apache.org/docs/latest/api/python/pyspark.mllib.html).

   > NOTE: This package distributes simple tasks like grid-search cross-validation.
 It does not distribute individual learning algorithms (unlike Spark MLlib).